falcopackages/falco-cli/docs/guides/tips_and_extra.rst

 I've come to fall in love with `django-lifecycle <https://github.com/rsinger86/django-lifecycle>`_ and their approach to hooking into your Django objects' lifecycle.
 Traditionally, the way of dealing with this in Django is using `signals <https://docs.djangoproject.com/en/dev/topics/signals/>`_.
 Even though there is a lot of criticism on using signals in the community, I think they can be particularly useful in certain scenarios (e.g: implementing a plugin system).
 However, one scenario where they are not beneficial in my humble opinion is in organizing business logic.
-In such cases, I personally favor ``django-lifecycle`` because it follows the ``fat models`` approach (essentially business logic in models), a practice I find more suitable in Django.
+In such cases, I personally favor ``django-lifecycle`` because it follows the django ``fat models`` approach (essentially business logic in models).

 Here is an example of using ``django-lifecycle`` straight from their README: